Valtik Studios

 Why this keeps happening

-Jenkins is self-hosted, often by development teams rather than security teams.
-It gets installed, configured just enough to run builds, and then forgotten.
+Jenkins is self-hosted, often by development teams than security teams.
+It gets installed, configured enough to run builds, and then forgotten.
 The admin who set it up three years ago has moved to another team.
 Nobody reviews the authorization settings.
 The instance accumulates credentials as developers add deployment pipelines.

 Shodan shows over 86,000 Jenkins instances exposed to the internet as of early 2026.
 Many of them still allow anonymous read access.